 - This a free and confidential service and helps employers assess whether there are hazards at their worksites.
 Consultants provide advice on how to comply with OSHA standards and help establish injury and illness prevention programs.
 These are separate from enforcement activities and don’t result in penalties or citations.

 - OSHA’s Construction Regulations and Standards

 Licensing & Insurance

-Many investors worry that hiring someone who is licensed and insured will drive up their rehab cost and make it impossible for them to turn a profit on a project.
+Many investors worry that hiring someone who is licensed and insured will drive up their costs when rehabbing their properties and make it impossible for them to turn a profit on a project.
 While larger construction companies may cost more because they have more overhead, hiring someone who is inexperienced or isn’t adequately insured could end up hurting your livelihood far worse than if you had simply allowed more room in the budget for construction costs.
 Simply put, if you can’t afford to do a project safely, it is probably not the right deal.

 Whether you’re the one swinging the hammer or the one calling up your GC for progress reports on your rehab, educating yourself about the entire construction process can help you reduce unnecessary and costly injuries.
 This knowledge may impact the type of deals you buy too; carefully consider how much work will need to be done and if you can afford to do it safely.
 Rushing the rehab process at the cost of safety or selecting a contractor without the proper experience and insurance protection can rack up a list of liabilities you don’t want to pay for.
 We hope these tips will help you rehab safely!

 Where Does my Premises Liability Coverage End With Regards to Workers I Hire